The fortress of Terezin was built during the reign of the king Josef II. in the years 1780-1790.

 After occupation by Nazi Germany the Terezin was transformed into a concentration camp.
 The Small Fortress served as a Gestapo police prison and the Main fortress, the town itself, became a concentration camp for Jews.

-Visit the former town of the Jewish ghetto, Museum of the ghetto, Small Fortress, Crematorium with a Jewish cemetery.
+Visit the former town of the Jewish ghetto, Museum of the ghetto and Small Fortress with a cemetery.

 Lidice was a village in Czech Republic about 20km west of Prague.